-As Chancellor, Koch is responsible for providing leadership for the priorities, operations and programs of UIS.
-She and her leadership team work in partnership with faculty, staff and students to ensure an intellectually rich and supportive educational environment while also collaborating with the community in mutually beneficial exchanges and activities.
+As Chancellor, Koch is responsible for providing leadership for the priorities, operations and programs of UIS, a campus known for exceptional public affairs programs that align with the campus’ state capital location, outstanding professional programs that serve regional needs and high-quality liberal arts education that prepares effective citizens and leaders.
+Koch and her leadership team work in partnership with the faculty, staff and students to ensure an intellectually rich and supportive educational environment while also collaborating with the community in mutually beneficial exchanges and activities.

-Koch was previously the Provost and Vice President for Academic Affairs at Northern Michigan University.
+Koch was previously the Provost and Vice President for Academic Affairs at Northern Michigan University, a large regional public university in Marquette, Michigan.
 She also served as Associate Provost and Graduate Dean at the University of Northern Iowa where she was Professor of Health Education and co-founder of the UNI Global Health Corps, a field-based organization that provides public health services for underserved populations in the U.S. and abroad.
 Her scholarship and teaching focus on health education, international health, conflict resolution, and health and human rights.

-Koch earned a bachelor’s degree from Dakota State University in South Dakota and master’s and doctoral degrees in Community Health and Education from the University of Northern Iowa.
-She holds a tenured faculty position at UIS in the College of Education and Human Services.
+Koch earned a bachelor’s degree with honors from Dakota State University in South Dakota and master’s and doctoral degrees in Community Health and Education from the University of Northern Iowa.
+She delivered the commencement address at South Dakota State in May of 2016 and was also presented an honorary Doctor of Public Service degree during the ceremony.
+Koch holds a tenured faculty position at UIS in the College of Education and Human Services.

-Dr. Koch and her husband, Dennis, are the parents of four children and the grandparents of eight.
-Her husband is engaged in agribusiness and the Kochs raise and show purebred Angus cattle.
+Dr. Koch and her husband, Dennis, are the parents of four children and the grandparents of nine.
+Her husband is engaged in agribusiness and the Koch’s raise and show purebred Angus cattle.